Conservation of Quantum Correlations in Multimode Systems with $U(1)$ Symmetry

 \textit{Continuum limit}.
-Until now we have always considered a discrete collection of quantum systems.
-However, our previous \textbf{Theorem} is implicitly valid also in the case of a system with a continuum of modes, for example, the optical field in a waveguide.
+Until now we have considered a discrete collection of quantum systems.
+However, our \textbf{Theorem} can be extended to the case of a system with a continuum of modes, for example, the optical field in a waveguide.
 If the Hamiltonian commutes with the total number operator\cite{Distrib},

 then the total SOC,